-In order to progress in the Respiratory Therapy Program a student must receive a "C" or better grade for all courses in the curriculum.
+In order to progress in the Respiratory Therapy Program a student must receive a "C" or better grade for all RTH courses in the curriculum with the exception of RTH 212.
+Students who do not receive a "C" or better in RTH 212 will be allowed to progress to the 5th and final semester, but will not be eligible for graduation until RTH 212 is retaken and passed with a "C" or higher in the following Fall Semester.
 For all RTH courses, a numerical average greater than or equal to 75.5% will be required.
 Additionally, to achieve a "C" grade in RTH 100, RTH 110 and RTH 120 students must also pass a minimum number of exams as set forth in the class syllabus.